-Phillips 66 (PSX), the largest U.S. independent refiner by revenue since its spinoff from ConocoPhillips (COP) last year, said fourth-quarter profit beat estimates as the company benefited from an abundance of cheap domestic oil.
+Phillips 66 (PSX:US), the largest U.S. independent refiner by revenue since its spinoff from ConocoPhillips (COP:US) last year, said fourth-quarter profit beat estimates as the company benefited from an abundance of cheap domestic oil.

 Phillips 66 no longer needs to buy imported light, sweet oil at its plants on the U.S. Gulf Coast, Chairman and Chief Executive Officer Greg Garland told investors on a conference call today.
 The company has rallied along with other U.S. refiners by boosting access to a growing supply of domestic crude that has become cheaper than overseas oil.
 U.S. refiners in some regions paid an average of $17.48 less for every barrel they processed compared to the global benchmark oil price, according to data compiled by Bloomberg.

 “They’re taking advantage of the God-given gift of very wide crude discounts and cheap natural gas,” Fadel Gheit, a New York-based analyst with Oppenheimer & Co., said in a telephone interview today.
 “They are putting the money to good use and it’s reflected in the stock price.”

 Refiners awash in cash are in turn rewarding shareholders.
 Phillips 66 today announced plans to expand a share buyback program by $1 billion and boost the annual dividend (PSX:US) to $1.25 a share in 2013 from a previous rate of $1 a share.
 Marathon Petroleum Corp.
 (MPC:US), which also beat analysts’ earnings estimates, today announced plans to expand its buyback program by $2 billion.